radiantearth/geo-ml-model-catalog/fragments/training/training-fragment.md

 A list of URLs, each of which points to a [STAC Collection] representing input data used to train the model.
 The Collection must implement the [ML AOI Extension], which describes how individual Items are split into `train`, `test`, and `validation` sets.
-As per the ML AOI Extension, Items in the Collection will then link to Items describing either source imagery or labels (for supervised learning models).
+As per the ML AOI Extension, Items in the Collection will then link to Items describing the input data itself, as well as labels (for supervised learning models).

-##### Source Imagery Data
+##### Input Data

-The Collection referred to in the `data` field will in turn reference Items in a source imagery Collection.
+Items from the Collection linked to in the `data` field will in turn reference Items in an input data Collection.
 This Collection should implement any [STAC Extensions] required to thoroughly describe the source data.
 For instance, a collection of optical satellite imagery should probably implement the [Projection], [View Geometry], and [Electro-Optical] extensions.

 ##### Label Data

-For supervised learning models, the Collection referred to in the `data` field will in turn reference Items in a label Collection.
+For supervised learning models, Items from the Collection linked to in the `data` field will also reference Items in a label Collection.
 Items in this label Collection must implement the [Label Extension] and should also implement any other [STAC Extensions] that the model publisher believes are necessary to thoroughly describe the dataset.